PROFESSIONAL APPRENTICE PROGRAM

 Our Apprentice Program offers a season-long immersive and enriching experience for professionally bound actors pursuing careers in the arts.

 Our Apprentice Program offers a season-long immersive and enriching experience for emerging professional theatre makers.
-We will invite five to six actors, one stage manager, and one technical theatre apprentice to join our 2023–2024 Apprentice Company.
+We will invite a company of actors, one stage manager, and one technical theatre apprentice to join our 2024-2025 Apprentice Company.

 We encourage all folx to apply.